-To celebrate the 100 year anniversary of pizza in America, aficionado Ed Levine ate nothing but pizza for an entire twelve month period, taking a representative pulse of the best from among thousands of pizza purveyors.
-His terrific tome, Pizza A Slice of Heaven, provides a definitive guide to a much-loved product that in its elemental form is simplicity itself–bread, cheese and whatever toppings a pizzaioli artisan might care to add.
+To celebrate the 100 year anniversary of pizza in America, Ed Levine, the creator/founder of Serious Eats, ate nothing but pizza for an entire twelve month period, taking a representative pulse of the best from among thousands of pizza purveyors.
+His terrific tome, Pizza A Slice of Heaven, published in 2005, provides a definitive guide to a much-loved product that in its elemental form is simplicity itself–bread, cheese and whatever toppings a pizzaioli artisan might care to add.
 To the surprise of many, Levine declared the best pizza in America (and the world, for that matter) to be made in the unlikely town of Phoenix, Arizona where the intensely brilliant Chris Bianco plies his trade as no other.

-Before a business trip to Phoenix in 2002, I learned that a writer for Travel & Leisure magazine definitively proclaimed Pizzeria Bianco as “the best place in America for pizza.”
-I also read that in its 1998 edition, Zagat’s respondents rated Pizzeria Bianco the top restaurant in Phoenix with a lofty rating of 29.
+Before a business trip to Phoenix in 2002, I also learned that a writer for Travel & Leisure magazine definitively proclaimed Pizzeria Bianco as “the best place in America for pizza.”
+I also found that in its 1998 edition, Zagat’s respondents rated Pizzeria Bianco the top restaurant in Phoenix with a lofty rating of 29.
 Despite these proclamations, I couldn’t accept that a pizza could possibly be that good.
-The impunity of all these blasphemers to place on the loftiest pedestal, a pizza crafted in the culinary wasteland of Phoenix, Arizona of all places!
+The impunity of all these blasphemers to place on the loftiest pedestal, a pizza crafted in what I then perceived to be the culinary wasteland.
+Many visits to Phoenix later, my opinion of the Valley of the Sun’s eateries has certainly changed.

-As if validating a Pygmalian effect (a self-fulfilling prophecy that essentially says you get what you expect), I wasn’t as enamored during my inaugural visit to Pizzeria Bianco as its legion of fans–fans I thought to be deluded (here I was, Bob Newhart in a world of Daryls and Larrys).
+During my inaugural visit–as if validating a Pygmalian effect (a self-fulfilling prophecy that essentially says you get what you expect)–I wasn’t as enamored of Pizzeria Bianco as its legion of fans.
+Could it be I was a Bob Newhart in a world of Daryls and Larrys.
 Not only did the spangled restaurant fail to live up to its billing, it wasn’t, in my estimation, even as good as some local wood-oven pizzerias.
+Sure, it was fun to watch Chris Bianco as he held court at his wood-fired oven, but insofar as enjoying the pizza, I was somewhat underwhelmed.
+Admittedly, the one-hundred degree plus temperature may have had something to do.
+It’s hard to enjoy anything when sweltering heat drains your enthusiasm.

 My disappointment started with an appetizer called speidini in which skewers of Prosciutto de Parma are wrapped around Italian Fontina (a straw-colored Italian cheese with a soft flesh and a mild, delicate flavor) and served warm.
-It was much too salty for my taste, a consequence of very strong (and very authentic) Prosciutto.
+It was much too salty for my taste, a consequence of very strong (and very authentic) prosciutto.
 This antecedent to my pizza was accompanied by a wonderful crusty bread served with extra virgin olive oil.
+6 January 2026: My taste buds may have changed between the years 2002 and 2025.
+That’s one explanation for how much I enjoyed the speidini the second time I had it.
+Admittedly, my Kim and I took our time between bites, allowing the salty and rich notes to wash over us.
+Speidini is outstanding, the essence of wood-fired smoke making sweet love to superb ingredients.

 The pizza which introduced me to the magic of Chris Bianco was the “Wise Guy,” a twelve-inch, thin-crusted, white (no tomato sauce) pizza with pecan wood roasted onion, house-smoked mozzarella and fennel sausage.
 Only the mozzarella made an impression thanks to its creaminess and pliable texture.
 Perhaps an unconscious desire not to succumb to mass hysteria would still not let me accept that perhaps, I was truly tasting greatness–yet, inexplicably this pizza left an indelible impression on my mind and I knew a return visit was inevitable.